Optimal Generalized Decision Trees via Integer Programming: Related Work

 We would now like to remark on other relevant uses of integer optimization in classification settings.
 In particular, \cite{wang_rudin} considered the problem of learning optimal ``or's of and's'', which fits into the problem of learning optimal disjunctive normal forms (DNFs), where optimality is measured by a trade-off between the misclassification rate and the number of literals that appear in the ``or of and's''.
 The work in \cite{wang_rudin} remarks on the relationship between this problem and learning optimal decision trees.
 In \cite{wang_rudin}, for the sake of computational efficiency, the authors ultimately resort to optimally selecting from a subset of candidate suboptimal DNFs learned by heuristic means rather than solving their proposed mixed-integer optimization problem.
 Similarly, \cite{malioutov_varshney} proposes learning DNF-like rules via integer optimization, and propose a formulation that can be viewed as boolean compressed sensing, lending theoretical credibility to solving a linear programming relaxation of their integer problem.
 Another integer model that minimizes misclassification error by choosing general partitions in feature space was proposed in \cite{bertsimas_shioda}, but when solving the model, global optimality certificates were not easily obtained on moderately-sized classification datasets, and the learned partition classifiers rarely outperformed CART, according to the overlapping author in \cite{bertsimas_dunn}.
+Finally, a column generation based mixed-integer programming approach to construct optimal DNFs was recently proposed in \cite{fico_oktay}.
+This approach seems to work quite well on several binary classification datasets including the FICO challenge data \cite{FICO}.